 Stock Options.
 Nonqualified options and incentive options are granted pursuant to stock option agreements.
 The plan administrator determines the exercise price for stock options.
 Subject to the limitations set forth below regarding persons owning more than ten percent of our stock or of any of our affiliates ("ten percent shareholders"), the exercise price for nonqualified options and incentive options will be at least 100% of the fair market value of the shares of common stock underlying the option on the date such option is granted.
-Incentive options will be at least 110% of the fair market value of the shares of common stock underlying an incentive option on the date such incentive option is granted and such incentive option will not be exercisable after the expiration of the shares of common stock underlying an incentive option on the date such incentive option is granted and such incentive option will not be exercisable after the expiration of five years from the date of grant.
+Incentive options will not be exercisable after the expiration of ten years from the date of grant.
+For ten percent shareholders, the exercise price for incentive options will be at least 110% of the fair market value of the shares of common stock underlying an incentive option on the date such incentive option is granted and such incentive option will not be exercisable after the expiration of five years from the date of grant.
 The plan administrator determines the vesting period and term of stock options granted under the 2005 Incentive Plan.